What a Lemon Tree Taught Me About the Life I Take for Granted

 What This Book Is About

-This is not a war novel about soldiers or strategy or politics.
-It is a war novel about a girl who wanted to become a pharmacist, who had a family, who had plans — and who now has to decide, every single day, whether to stay or to go.
+It is a war novel about a girl who wanted to become a pharmacist, had a family, had plans, and who now has to decide every single day whether to stay or to go.

 What It Means to Survive Instead of Live